rhysd/remark-emoji/README.md

 [![npm][npm-badge]][npm]

 [remark-emoji][npm] is a [remark](https://github.com/remarkjs/remark) plugin to replace `:emoji:` to real UTF-8 emojis in Markdown text.
+This plugin is built on top of [node-emoji](https://www.npmjs.com/package/node-emoji).
-Accessibility support and Emoticon support are optionally available.
+The accessibility support and [Emoticon](https://en.wikipedia.org/wiki/Emoticon) support are optionally available.

 ## Demo

-You can find a demo in the following [Codesandbox](https://codesandbox.io/s/remark-emoji-example-osvyi).
+You can find a demo in the following [Codesandbox](https://codesandbox.io/p/sandbox/remark-emoji-example-w6yrmm).

 ## Usage